Organisations you can contact for immediate support

 If you think you need an emergency ambulance, call 999 and speak to the operator for assistance.

-Breathing Space is a free, confidential phone and web based service for people in Scotland experiencing low mood, depression or anxiety.
-They are there in times of difficulty to provide a safe and supportive space by listening, offering advice and giving information.
-Lines are open 6pm – 2am Mon to Thu and 24hrs at weekends (From 6pm Fri to 6am on Mon).
+Breathing Space is a free, confidential, phone service for anyone in Scotland over the age of 16 experiencing low mood, depression or anxiety.
+They are there in times of difficulty to provide a safe and supportive space by listening, offering advice, and giving information.
+Lines are open 6pm – 2am Monday to Thursday and 24hrs at weekends (From 6pm Friday to 6am on Monday).